haydenjeune/lookalike/README.md

 When the container has started, open http://localhost:8080 in your web browser.

-(Apologies about the ~1GB container image, it's a whole Python interpreter + PyTorch + all of the celebrity images)
+(Apologies about the ~1GB+ container image, it's a whole Python interpreter + PyTorch + all of the celebrity images)

 ## How it works

 ### Overview

 Lookalike uses a [pretrained facial recognition model](https://github.com/timesler/facenet-pytorch) to generate a vector that encodes what your face "looks like", given an image of your face.
-This vector is then compared to a bank of pre-generated vectors of celebrity faces, and a selection of the closest matches are returned for you to see.
+This vector is then compared to a bank of over 40,000 celebrity faces, and a selection of the closest matches are returned for you to see.
+All this happens in under 200ms on my machine.

 ### Components